DerouichAbdessalam/data_wranglers_wikispeedia/index.md

 **What's the game plan coach ?**

-The first layer to a player's knowledge is their strategy.
-Imagine trying to go from point A to B in an unfamiliar town (no GPS allowed of course), how would you procede ?
+The first layer of a player's knowledge is their strategy.
+Imagine trying to go from point A to B in an unfamiliar town (no GPS allowed of course), how would you proceed?

 You’d likely try to find your way to a central location like the town square, and proceed from there.
 Something very similar is observed in the basic strategy that players, whether they finish the path or not.

-To uncover this strategy we need a measure of "popularity" of a stop (article) However we should take into account the unbalanced nature of our links, the in link out link distribution is different between the two :
+To uncover this strategy we need a measure of the "popularity" of an article.
+However, we should take into account the unbalanced nature of our links, the in-link out-link distribution is different between the two :

 <iframe src="html_plots/Incoming_plot_line.html" width="100%" height="600" style="box-shadow: none; border: none;"></iframe>